Where all lodgements are up to date

 And just because you haven’t lodged your returns don’t think the ATO cannot act.

 The ATO, in the absence of lodged returns, can issue an estimate of what they believe may be the outstanding debt and then issue a DPN on the basis of that estimate.
 Accordingly, if you have outstanding returns more than 3 months overdue, and you believe your business is viable, act immediately to bring all lodgements up to date (although this does not relieve a director of personal liability for director penalties) and consider the appointment of a Voluntary Administrator.

 If you have a tax debt, and believe the ATO may be about to issue a DPN, call The Insolvency Experts immediately and without delay on 1300 767 525.

-YOU MUST ALWAYS LODGE ALL RETURNS WITHIN 3 MONTHS OF THE DUE DATE OR YOU WILL NOT ESCAPE PERSONAL LIABILITY FOR COMPANY TAX DEBTS WHERE A DIRECTOR PENALTY NOTICE HAS BEEN ISSUED!
+YOU MUST ALWAYS LODGE ALL RETURNS WITHIN 3 MONTHS OF THE DUE DATE OR YOU CANNOT ESCAPE PERSONAL LIABILITY FOR COMPANY TAX DEBTS WHERE A DIRECTOR PENALTY NOTICE HAS BEEN ISSUED!